-" Art I Foundation & Watercolor Painting I
+" Art Foundation & Watercolor Painting I

 Have you taken Watercolor I already?
+Did you love the peacefilled classroom environment?
+Did you love the way that you could get lost in your paintings every day?
 Did you love the work that you created and are you ready to keep dipping your toes into the creative pool?
 If so, then you should sign up for Watercolor II.
 Watercolor II will continue to dive into working with watercolor paint as the primary medium in your artwork but students will be given a greater level of freedom and exciting opportunities to grow connections between working with watercolors and a variety of other mediums.